hoodaddeveloper/JavaScript-freecodecamp/README.md

 # Responsive-Web-Design-Course
-In this Responsive Web Design Certification from www.freecodecamp.org, I learned the languages that developers use to build webpages: HTML (Hypertext Markup Language) for content, and CSS (Cascading Style Sheets) for design.
+In this Responsive Web Design Certification from www.freecodecamp.org, I learned the Languages that Developers use to build Webpages: HTML (Hypertext Markup Language) for Content, and CSS (Cascading Style Sheets) for Design.